Pradee014/pradeep-backend/README.md

 ### Deployment
 This project is configured for deployment on **Render**.
- Ensure looking into build commands if required (usually `uv sync` and start command `uvicorn app.main:app --host 0.0.0.0 --port 10000`).
+Ensure you set the Build Command to `pip install -r requirements.txt` and Start Command to `uvicorn app.main:app --host 0.0.0.0 --port 10000`.